RajkumarAute/RajkumarAute/readme.md

 <!--- ~ <img width="" height="12" src="./image/blog.png">[/RajkumarAute](https://rajkumaraute.blogspot.com/){:target="_blank"}
 -->

-> With 9+ years' experience in the IT industry, including 4+ years in ***Amazon Web Services Cloud Computing, Kubernetes, Terraform, DevOps*** and a background in the design, implementation, and delivery of websites and applications. **Aspired to work on Kubernetes, AWS EKS, Azure AKS, with Azure DevOps**
+> With 9+ years' experience in the IT industry, including 4+ years in ***Amazon Web Services Cloud Computing, Kubernetes, Terraform, DevOps*** and a background in the design, implementation, and delivery of websites and applications. **Aspired to work on Kubernetes on Cloud, AWS EKS, Azure AKS, with Azure DevOps**

 ## Skills
 > <img width="" height="12" src="./image/devops.png"> ___DevOps Tools___ > Kubernetes, EKS, Docker, Terraform, Git, Jenkins, Azure DevOps, Monitoring.